Sunday, November 29, 2015

 “Let your conversation (conduct) be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.
 So that we may boldly say, The Lord is my helper, and I will not fear what man shall (can) do unto me” (Hebrews 13:5-6).

 Throughout scripture, we find the Lord God telling us that he will “be with us” and that he will “never fail us nor will he forsake us,” something that we can be sure of.
 We have to believe and never lose sight of the fact that no matter what we are going through, God is with us.
 We cannot look at all of the troubles that we see all in front of us, all of those things that we see happening in the world because they will all be over soon.
-We need to be “to be strong and of good courage” as we look forward to the joys that we have yet to see, for the joys to come will last forever.
+We need “to be strong and of good courage” as we look forward to the joys that we have yet to see, for the joys to come will last forever.
 We should fear not or be dismayed and we should not worry because the Lord is truly with us; he will “not fail us nor forsake us,” he will keep us “in perfect peace all those who trust in him and whose mind is stayed on him” (Isaiah 26:3).
 All we have to do is just keep our eyes on the prize.

 May our inspirational message abundantly bless you and greatly inform you.
 We pray that you will be the better for having read it.
 If blessed by today’s message, please share so that others may be blessed as well.
 Amen.